9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Tip: The Deluxe Studio and the Deluxe Two-Bedroom have the best windows for aurora spotting and amazing views day or night!

-Best Cabins on the Water: Lofoten Basecamp
+Best Waterfront Cabins: Lofoten Basecamp

-Its fishing cabins perched over the water are pretty much the closest thing Norway has to overwater bungalows — just Arctic-style, so you’ll hardly want to jump in!
+Located in Leknes in the Lofoten Islands, Lofoten Basecamp is simply beautiful.
+Its cabins perched over the water are pretty much the closest thing Norway has to overwater bungalows — just Arctic-style, so you’ll hardly want to jump in!

 Each unit also has a kitchen with dishwasher, oven, and fridge, so it’s perfect if you are self-catering to save some money (or cater to a dietary requirement) while you are traveling Norway.